estebanmunchjones2019/web-components-intro-article/Readme.md

 const template = document.createElement('template');
 ````

-The first step is to create a **[HTML Content Template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) (`<template>`) element**, which is a mechanism for holding [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML) that is not to be rendered immediately when a page is loaded but may be instantiated subsequently **during runtime using JavaScript**.
+The first step is to create a **[HTML Content Template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)** (`<template>`) element, which is a mechanism for holding [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML) that is not to be rendered immediately when a page is loaded but may be instantiated subsequently **during runtime using JavaScript**.
 This `<template>` element can be created with an API provided by the browser `document.createElement()`, that when passed a string with the name of the element we want to create, it returns it.
 To know more, click [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement).